12 Top-Rated Attractions & Things to Do in Snowdonia

-Snowdonia is the name given to the mountainous area in the county of Gwynedd, a region boasting 14 peaks over 3,000 ft, including Snowdon itself (3,560 ft).
-Other lofty heights include Crib Goch (3,023 ft), Crib-y-Ddysgl (or Garnedd Ugain) (3,493 ft), Lliwedd (2,947 ft) and Yr Aran (2,451 ft).
-Visitors to the region have plenty of magnificent scenery to enjoy.
-The best view of the whole group is to be had from the village of Capel Curig, but the peaks can also be seen from Porthmadog and the Nantlle valley.
+Snowdonia is the name given to the mountainous area in the county of Gwynedd in Wales, a region boasting 14 peaks over 3,000 feet, including Snowdon itself (3,560 feet).
+Other lofty heights include Crib Goch (3,023 feet); Crib-y-Ddysgl, or Garnedd Ugain (3,493 feet); Lliwedd (2,947 feet); and Yr Aran (2,451 feet).
+Little surprise, then, that visitors to the region, many of them here to explore the region's extensive network of hiking trails, have plenty of magnificent scenery to enjoy.
+The best view of the whole group is from the village of Capel Curig, but the peaks, all of which stand within beautiful Snowdonia National Park, can also be seen from Porthmadog and the Nantlle Valley.

-Snowdonia National Park covers some 823 sq mi and extends inland from the coast between Penmaenmawr and Caernarfon, by way of Bethesda to Bala Lake and Llanfairfechan.
+Snowdonia National Park covers some 823 square miles and extends inland from the coast between Penmaenmawr and Caernarfon, by way of Bethesda to Bala Lake and Llanfairfechan.
 Access to the most popular part of this area, including Snowdon itself, is made easier by the Snowdon Mountain Railway, which starts at Llanberis.
-'Eryri' is the Welsh name for Snowdonia, the Land of the Eagle, and it is one of the most popular hiking and climbing places in Britain due to its spectacularly rugged mountain scenery, beaches, dunes and valleys.
-Along with 50-plus lakes, the park features a rich cultural heritage that includes Roman remains, prehistoric circles, stonewalls and traditional farms.
+"Eryri" is the Welsh name for Snowdonia, the Land of the Eagle, and it is one of the most popular hiking and rock climbing places in Britain due to its spectacularly rugged mountain scenery, its beautiful beaches and sand dunes, and picturesque valleys.
+Along with 50-plus lakes, the park features a rich cultural heritage, which includes Roman ruins, ancient prehistoric circles, traditional stonewalls, and authentic Welsh hill farms.

 Location: National Park Offices, Penrhyndeudraeth, Gwynedd